 The edge of a screwdriver was slow but effective. rotating my cap to shield the sun from burning my neck, I set about dislodging the shellfish.
 A sweeping sideways movement of the screwdriver shaft dislodged 80% of them but the other 20% needed a diligent chiselling motion to avoid the screwdriver going through the soft fabric.

 Thirty minutes later, I was onto the outboard.
 The outboard is heavy and I am feeble through inactivity but I find an old Mercury outboard cover used as a seat in the barbecue area and invert it to use as a cradle.
 On the end of the leg, just above the propeller is a delta wing.
-Underneath the wing was a wing shaped colony of barnacles with no view remaining of the surface they clung to.
+Underneath the wing was a wing-shaped colony of barnacles with no remaining surface visible.
 Patient chiselling with the screwdriver cleared it in about 20 minutes and another 5 minutes on the propeller had that clear too.
-It was hot work and I had soon finished my water bottle.
+The effort under the searing sun had me soon finish my water bottle.
 After reassembling the outboard and reloading the dinghy, I steered out into the lagoon.
 I was on the leeward side of the island so the water was almost mirror flat.
-I’d earned myself a reward and started off toward the causeway and then south to the Dinghy Dock to get something to eat.
+I’d earned myself a reward and started off toward the causeway to veer south toward the Dinghy Dock and get something to eat.
 The dinghy was up on the plane in no time and skimmed along the surface like a pebble across a pond, what a difference.
-How much fuel had I been wasting by dragging this sea life around with me?
+How much fuel had I been wasting by dragging these sea passengers around with me?

 For $10, I get a carton of coconut water to quickly rehydrate myself and wait for my Mexican omelette to arrive.
 Mike had already eaten so he sips iced tea and updates me on his latest project whilst watching me eat.
 Somehow, being watched feels uncomfortable and I find myself eating faster than usual.